StrutFit/AndroidSDK/README.md

 # StrutFit Button Android SDK
 SDK for StrutFit Android integration

-If you have any issue or have suggested changes/improvements please email nish@strut.fit
+If you have any issues or suggested changes/improvements please email nish@strut.fit

 This code should be executed when a user visits the product display page.